Your organization likely shares a variety of sensitive information with third parties in order to carry out critical processes.

 How does a managed file transfer solution work?

-Generally speaking, it offers a server where external organizations can upload files via an FTP or SFTP endpoint.
-Once uploaded, the predefined rules you’ve built in the MFT solution determine what happens next (e.g. the file moves to a specific application in your internal network).
+Generally speaking, MFT solutions offer a server where external organizations can upload files via an FTP or SFTP endpoint.
+Once uploaded, the predefined rules you’ve built in the MFT solution determine what happens next (e.g., the file moves to a specific application in your internal network).

-It’s worth clarifying that MFT solutions can offer different workflow capabilities.
-Depending on the vendor, you may be able to send email notifications once a file gets added to the MFT server, transform the file in some way (e.g. converting a CSV into an XML file), call specific APIs to process the files, etc.
+MFT solutions can offer different workflow capabilities.
+Depending on the vendor, you may be able to send email notifications once a file gets added to the MFT server, transform the file in some way (e.g., converting a CSV into an XML file), call specific APIs to process the files, etc.

 Managed file transfer use cases